megalithic/noter/README.md

 ======

 This is a super basic markdown-based note taking app for command-line users.
-It makes some assumptions already, but is flexible in other areas as well.

-Firstly, it assumes you're using Dropbox and that your Dropbox folder - with a subfolder called `notes` - exists at `~/Dropbox/notes`.

-Secondly, to make it easier to use, I suggest aliasing the script to something like this in your shell rc of choice:
-`alias n="ruby ~/.dotfiles/bin/noter.rb"`

-That's it for 'setup'.
+There are certain assumptions Noter makes with regards to note storage, etc.
+Firstly, it assumes you use Dropbox and that you have a directory structure akin to this: `$HOME/Dropbox/notes`.
+Secondly, I personally recommend that you setup an alias to wherever you decide to put `noter.rb`, here is mine: `alias n=~/.dotfiles/bin/noter.rb`.
+One character aliases are awesome.

+Lastly, I've provided a simple shell script to symlink noter.rb to the aforementioned location, so, just run `./link.sh`.
+Eventually, I'll add some smarts to it to first try `~/.dotfiles/bin`, if that fails, then it will go through some of the other obvious bin locations such as `/usr/local/bin`, `/opt/local/bin`, so on and so forth.

+That's it!
+Get to note taking.

 ### USAGE: